Kyosho Burns: Pricing

-Although it was still not cheap the Burns had mass appeal and brought the hobby within the reach of many younger hobbyist.
+Although it was still not cheap, the Burns had mass appeal and brought the hobby within the reach of many younger hobbyists.
 At the time, a stock Burns DX 4WD with basic OS RF-B engine would cost around US$580 in the Tower Hobbies catalog, or US$710 Dollars with the competitive OS EX-B engine.

 Collectability and current popularity (1992–)

 Today, the original Burns (MP1) is a sought-after collector's item when in good condition with its original box and documentation.
 The most valuable of these, due to its rarity, is the original Burns produced from 1987 to 1988.
 The original Burns is however sought more by enthusiasts who have a special connection to that particular car, with most collectors and drivers purchasing the top-of-the-line Turbo Burns, which was out of reach for most hobbyists in the late 1980s.

 There is a large community with several forums providing detailed information and restoration threads (see external reference list below).
-Nostalgic hobbyist and parents that grew up in the 1980s also restore these so they can be enjoyed with their own children.
+Hobbyists and parents that grew up in the 1980s also restore these.
 Although special option parts are relatively rare and expensive, regular spares and parts cars are available in abundance on sites such as eBay and craigslist making the Burns a very affordable and rugged entry level vehicle even today.

 In lieu of noise restrictions and the advances of battery and brushless technology, some cars are also being converted to an electric powertrain.
 This does require some modifications to the car, so good-condition versions are typically left in stock condition for authenticity and value.